arnavmundkur95/LLC_Arnav/README.md

 You can download this folder as a zip file, or clone it as I have made the repo public.

+### Steps

+1. (Optional) If you don't have `node.js` installed, follow a node setup guide for your operating system.
+2. Open a terminal and cd into the tree_dashboard folder within the folder you cloned the project in.
+3. Run the command `npm install` to install the dependencies.
+4. Run the command `npm start` to start a development server to run the project.

-On the first page, click on the "Choose files" button to select the "field_data.csv" and "species.csv" files located in the data folder of the project, and upload them.
+On the first page, click on the "Choose files" button to select the `field_data.csv` and `species.csv` files located in the `./data` folder of the project, and upload them.
 If this is successful, the proceed button will be enabled and you can continue to the dashboard.

-To get started: run the command below in a terminal after navigating to the folder you cloned the project in.

-### `npm start`

-This command will run the project on the development server (localhost:3000).